-Air conditioner repairmen in hot demand amid heat wave
+Air conditioner repair workers in hot demand amid heat wave

 PHOENIX (AP) — Alan Schwandt was rushing to his second job of the day when his phone rang with another desperate Phoenix homeowner calling about a broken air conditioner in the midst of a scorching heat wave.

 Dressed in gray shorts and navy long-sleeve shirt emblazoned with his company’s bright red logo “Alan’s Air,” Schwandt spent his day quickly crisscrossing the Phoenix metro area to bring relief to flushed residents.
-He toiled in temperatures close to 120 degrees, sometimes with one hand on his cell phone and the other on his tools.
+He toiled in temperatures close to 120 degrees (49 degrees Celsius), sometimes with one hand on his cellphone and the other on his tools.
 Residents who had just spent the night in a stifling home rejoiced when his work was done.

-The Associated Press spent Monday morning alongside Schwandt to provide a snapshot into the hectic work necessary in a region heavily reliant on air conditioning.
-Health officials with Maricopa County, which is home to the state’s capital, say most heat-related deaths involve people with non-functioning air conditioners.
+The Associated Press spent part of Monday alongside Schwandt to provide a snapshot into the hectic work necessary in a region heavily reliant on air conditioning to beat the heat.
+Health officials with Maricopa County, which is home to the Phoenix area, say most heat-related deaths involve people with non-functioning air conditioners.

 Most Read Stories